Epitech-Nantes-Tek3/A-equals-l-squared/CONTRIBUTING.md

 ### Node.JS

 * We use JSDoc 3 for documentation, and in order to allow the proper deployment of the documentation, please respect the JSDoc format.
 If you have a doubt about the format, you can click [here](https://jsdoc.app/howto-commonjs-modules.html).
-* For automatically generating documentation for your functions, use the `crystal-spider.jsdoc-generator` extension for Visual Studio Code.
+* For automatically generating documentation for your functions, use the `crystal-spider.jsdoc-generator` extension for VsCode.
 Simply type `/**` and press enter to generate the documentation pattern.
 * An example of documentation can be found in the `server_app.js` file for the `doc_example` function.

 ### Flutter

 * Unfortunately, Flutter documentation is not currently available in GitHub actions.
 However, you can use the `flutter_documentation.sh` script to generate and publish documentation on your localhost at port 8080.
-Be aware that if your `docker-compose up` command is still running, there may be a conflict with ports.
+Be aware that if your project is still running, there may be a conflict with ports.
 * For Flutter documentation, you can use any format, as it is automated.
 However, try to follow best practices as outlined in the [Dart documentation](https://dart.dev/guides/language/effective-dart/documentation).

-### Workflow
+### VCS Workflow

 * A workflow that deploys documentation to GhPage is run on every `main` modification.
 You can find the documentation [here](https://epitech-nantes-tek3.github.io/A-equals-l-squared/).